vicous6/linux-practice/readme.md

 # Description of the tutorial

-a faire : cp mv touch rm | grep find nano tar zip
+a faire :mv rm | grep find tar zip

 BEGINING: su